JoonasOT/Training/README.md

 [**goal #1**] Working console core app
 [**goal #2**] Ui with ImGUI
 [**goal #3**] Creating own workouts for Garmin with .fit sdk

+After these goals I will integrate goals 1,2 & 3 together into a working application.